Day 68 - into grizzly country I go (33.4 miles)

-I ended up camping down at Books Lake which is about a quarter of a mile from the lodge.
-So at 8am I walked back up to call and again no one picked up so left another message to go along with my email yesterday.
+I ended up camping down at Brooks Lake which is about a quarter of a mile from the lodge.
+So at 8am I walked back up to call and again but no one picked up so left another message to go along with my email yesterday.
 I guess technically I don’t have a permit until I talk to someone in person but I’ve done about all I could.

 So I got to hiking.
 Got back to the lake and ended up helping a guy get his kayak off his truck then chatted with him for a little bit then I was off.
 He did warn me I would be entering into grizzly country and should be aware.

-Getting started at 8:30am made me wonder if I was going to be able to get in 33 miles for the day, the profile map didn’t look to bad but never now how well maintained the trail will be.
+Getting started at 8:30am made me wonder if I was going to be able to get in 33 miles for the day, the profile map didn’t look too bad but never now how well maintained the trail will be.

 I had 3 miles back to the official CDT which was pretty easy as I went around the lake then headed off for the upper lake where I joined the CDT.
 From there I slowly made my way up and down through the woods.
 I did have a few blow downs to deal with but nothing too bad.